 Awareness of attendance throughout the year can be challenging for parents.
 We will inform you of your child's attendance when they receive their school reports.
 We will also inform you should their attendance drop below our attendance threshold.
-At Maricourt we use the A Star attendance system as stage approach of communication and monitoring to support and encourage good attendance.

 As with all aspects of life at Maricourt, we strive to work with parents and carers to support your child to realise their potential.
-Should your child's attendance be a concern, The Attendance team, Progress Leaders or Senior Leaders will offer support to you with your child's best interests at the centre.
+Should your child's attendance be a concern, the Attendance Team, Progress Leaders or Senior Leaders will offer support to you with your child's best interests at the centre.